gLuColte/CV-Course-CellDetection/README.md

 # CV-Course-CellDetection

-This respository presents Computer Vision (COMP9517) Group Project Created by: Group 1.
+This respository presents Computer Vision (COMP9517) Group Project, created by Group 1.
 Review presentation pdf for quick summary, report pdf for detailed analysis.
 Sample Video is also provided

 Overview is presented as following do points:
 - Detecting 3 different Cell types [PhC-C2DL-PSC, Fluo-N2DL-HeLa, DIC-C2DH-HeLa]